Undergraduate Music Theory and Aural Skills Placement and Exemption Exams

 We are looking forward to your attending George Mason University.
 We have an outstanding faculty which is dedicated to providing you with challenging, comprehensive, and rewarding educational experiences.
 Our goal is to assist you in developing your musical and academic skills to their highest potential.

-All new students are asked to complete the theory placement exam, whether they have taken theory before or not.
+All new students are asked to complete the theory and aural skills placement exams, whether they have taken theory before or not.

 Taking the test